5GC-DEV/ios-mcn-releases/Agartala/v0.1.0/CORE/documentation/Developer Guide.md

 Step 9: For building amf, smf, ausf, nrf, pcf, udm, udr, simapp, nssf, metricfunc - open the workflow file **\.github\workflows\iosmcn-release-push.yml** and make the following modifications from Step 12  - Step 13.

-Step 10: For building bess - open the workflow file **\.github\workflows\iosmcn-master.yml** and make the following modifications from Step 10.1 to Step 10.2 before proceeding with Step 12 - Step 13.
+Step 10: For building bess - open the workflow file **\.github\workflows\iosmcn-master.yml** and make the following modifications from Step 12 - Step 13.
+Before that, apply the modifications from Step 10.1 to Step 10.2:

-- Step 10.1: Remove the following line in each jobs of the workflow:
+- Step 10.1: Remove the following line in each jobs of the _iosmcn-master.yml_ workflow:
   > if: github.repository_owner == 'ios-mcn-core'

 - Step 10.2: Open the python file _env\rebuild_images_iosmcn.py_ and modify the container registry path to the one created by the user (line number 43).